 - Build collaborative investment funds that engage established businesses to work with emerging businesses for joint product development and supplier relationships.
 States and localities can gain lessons from the experiences of Cintrifuse and Renaissance Venture Capital, operating in Cincinnati and Michigan, respectively.

-- Support investment funds that spur the growth of new financial intermediaries — entrepreneurs creating capital to invest in other entrepreneurs — particularly those with innovative models such as revenue-based investing and profit-sharing.
-States and localities can leverage domestic learnings from Lighter Capital and the New Hampshire Community Loan Fund, and can borrow international lessons from Israel’s Yozma Group, IDB Lab, and Capria on growing new investment categories.
+- Support investment funds that spur the growth of new financial intermediaries – entrepreneurs creating capital to invest in other entrepreneurs – particularly those with innovative models such as revenue-based investing and profit-sharing.
+States and localities can leverage domestic learnings from individual funds, such as Lighter Capital and the New Hampshire Community Loan Fund, and can borrow international lessons from “fund of fund” models, such as Yozma Group, IDB Lab, and Capria, on seeding and growing new investment categories.